AutoHotkey-V2/DateParse/README.md

 ## Examples

-For more examples see module source.
+For more examples see unittests.

 ```autohotkey
 #include DateParse.ahk